 You can explore family relationship patterns through writing your life story.
 This often helps to identify family patterns of behaviour and roles in the family.
 You may be asked to write an assignment focusing on the roles taken up in the family system.
 The ‘drama triangle’ assignment and workshop is often useful in helping to gain awareness of relationship patterns and dynamics.
 Often substance misuse is a family problem and several family members may have substance misuse problems themselves.
 A Genogram (family-tree) session with the family therapist can quickly identify relationship dynamics within the family and highlight, in some cases, the need for family therapy work.

-There is also a dedicated course of group workshops which we call “Parents in Recovery” which is designed to help clients who feel that they have struggled or failed in their role as a parent whilst in addiction and aims to help people to overcome feelings of guilt and shame, and work towards a better understanding and closer, healthier attachments to family members in the future.
+There are also two gender specific dedicated courses of group workshops, which we call “Mothers in Recovery,” and "Fathers in Recovery," which is designed to help clients who feel that they have struggled or failed in their role as a parent whilst in addiction and aims to help people to overcome feelings of guilt and shame, and work towards a better understanding and closer, healthier attachments to family members in the future.
 Clients who have, in addiction, lost contact with their children may be helped to build back contact and work towards continuing communication with children and with their carers where this is appropriate for all concerned.

 Helping your immediate support network enhances the treatment process and adds important strengths to your recovery from substance misuse.
 In Family Therapy, our family therapist works with you, your family and friends to open an honest dialogue, improve communication and to develop plans for ongoing support and for the future.
 Skills learned in assertiveness workshops and communication skills practice sessions will help your communication with your family.
 Often clients will practice and rehearse what they want to say to their family members by role playing scenarios with their group.